Archive for the ‘Cesar Pelli’ Tag

 The designer of the postcard for the York were using their artistic licence to its full extent.
 The cloudy sky to the north is added to cover the much larger and flashy Hotel Vancouver, and the massive laundry chimney that gave the block a distinctly industrial feel.
 Amazingly the flag that appears in many similar postcards really was on the building – which is by no means true of every appearance.
 The top of the Vancouver Block on Granville Street was also carefully removed.

 These days the much unloved Sears building, designed by Cesar Pelli while working for LA architect Victor Gruen sits on the site.
-Owners Cadiallac Fairview have paid a small fortune to buy the Sears lease to allow the building to be reconfigured.
+Owners Cadillac Fairview have paid a small fortune to buy the Sears lease to allow the building to be reconfigured.
 Current rumours suggest a new major retail tenant below, and the top four floors of retail turned into 300,000 square feet of offices around a new atrium.
 As much of the concrete wall would be removed and replaced with glazing as can reasonably achieved.

-Posted April 2, 2012 by ChangingCity in Downtown, Gone
+Posted 2 April 2012 by ChangingCity in Downtown, Gone

 Tagged with , , ,